 Since our inception in 2012 through September 30, 2023, we have not generated revenue and have incurred significant operating losses and negative cash flow from our operations.
-We believe that the net proceeds from this offering, together with our cash on hand, will satisfy our capital needs through late second quarter of 2024 under our current business plan.
+Assuming that we receive a minimum of \$\\$ of proceeds from this offering, we believe that the net proceeds from this offering, together with our cash on hand, will satisfy our capital needs until under our current business plan and assuming that we receive \$\\$ of proceeds from this offering, we believe that the net proceeds from this offering, together with our cash on hand, will satisfy our capital needs until under our current business plan.
 Following this offering, we will need to raise additional capital to fund our operations and continue to support our planned development and commercialization activities.